-The target audience for the Rapid Retention Survey Toolkit is human resources (HR) managers, program planners, and other stakeholders responsible for human resources for health (HRH) management and/or those tasked with providing evidence for effective selection and development of HRH retention incentive packages.
-The toolkit is relevant to the public sector and private, nonprofit, and/or faith-based organizations.
+The target audience for the Rapid Retention Survey Toolkit includes managers, program planners, and other stakeholders responsible for HRH management and/or those tasked with providing evidence for effective selection and development of HRH retention incentive packages.
+The toolkit is relevant to the public sector and private, nonprofit, and faith-based organizations.
 In order to help policy-makers understand the challenges in and importance of addressing retention issues and the use of a DCE for designing evidence-based incentive packages, please refer to the Guidance Note for World Bank Task Team Leaders (World Bank, in press).
 We do not expect toolkit users to necessarily have experience in conducting studies, research or statistical analyses, although this would be helpful.
 If the prescriptive instructions in the toolkit are carefully followed, the user should be able to successfully implement a Rapid DCE survey.
 That said, it would be ideal to enlist a researcher from a local university or other organization to take part in the Rapid DCE survey or to provide additional technical support.